SlugBot/web/setup_guide.md

 ---

 # Twitch Setup
 To get SlugBot in your twitch chat, use the command `!twitch <your twitch name>` in any Discord server with SlugBot.
-SlugBot will DM you on twitch with confirmation so make sure you can receive DMs.
+SlugBot will DM you on twitch with confirmation so make sure you can receive DMs. **If you do not receive a DM on twitch after attempting the link, DM SmugSlugBot on twitch with the message `confirm`**.
 SlugBot will then be lurking until activation - use the command `!activate slugbot` to get it listening to commands and enable all SlugBot functionality.

 Alternatively you can whisper smugSlugBot with the word `join` to bring SlugBot into your twitch chat without needing to use discord.